ggerganov/llama.cpp/examples/server/bench/README.md

 ```

 #### Start the server
-The server must listen on `localhost:8080`.
+The server must answer OAI Chat completion requests on `http://localhost:8080/v1` or according to the environment variable `SERVER_BENCH_URL`.

 Example:
 ```shell